Welcome

 Understanding the Platform Structure

-Types: The building blocks of your process
+Types: The rules of your setup

 Instances: Executing your workflows with precision